pottendo/pottendo-Pi1541/README.md

 - upload of a Pi1541 kernel image
 - upload of Pi1541 files like _options.txt_, _config.txt_
 - edit of _options.txt_ and _config.txt_
+- mount images, including an image content preview (d81 preview not supported)
+- reboot of Pi1541

 Some further ideas:
 - Enhance webserver to support image administration (copy, move, delete, rename, etc.)